zjunlp/EasyEdit/README.md

 - release a multimodal Editor for LLMs.
 - support more editing methods for `BaiChuan`, `FALCON`, etc.
-- model editing for other tasks(except factual editing), like `textual knowledge editing`, `personality editing`, etc.
+- knowledge editing for other tasks(except factual editing), like `textual knowledge editing`, `personality editing`, etc.

 Meanwhile, we will offer long-term maintenance to fix bugs, solve issues and meet new requests.
 So if you have any problems, please put issues to us.